cdapio/cdap/docs/loom-docs/source/guide/admin/ui.rst

 The Images Home Screen
 ^^^^^^^^^^^^^^^^^^^^^^
 The images home screen lists the image types currently configured by the administrators.
-The page also provides the ability to delete and view/edit each image type.
+The page also provides a way to delete and view/edit each image type.

 Clicking on an item's name will take you to the 'Edit image type' page to view more details of the image type and allows you to edit the configurations.